Bucks use 1-2 punch to overpower Spurs

 The Spurs played without guard Dejounte Murray, who missed the game for personal reasons, the team announced.
 The first half was an offensive explosion, with the Bucks taking a 71-66 lead to intermission.

-San Antonio led by as many as 12 points in the half before the Bucks made their move, using an 11-0 run to surge to the lead midway through the second quarter that grew to as many as nine points.
-Bledsoe paced Milwaukee with 14 points on 5-for-6 shooting from the floor, with Middleton adding 12 points in the half.
+San Antonio led by as many as 12 points in the half before the Bucks made their move, using an 11-0 run to surge to the lead in the first minute of the second quarter, then grabbing it again midway through the second quarter -- a lead that grew to as many as nine points.
+Bledsoe paced Milwaukee with 14 points on 5-for-6 shooting from the floor, with Middleton adding 13 points in the half.

 Aldridge led San Antonio with 16 points over the first 24 minutes, and DeRozan had 15.
 The Spurs rallied to tie the score at 79 at the 6:57 mark of the third quarter on two free throws by DeRozan but Milwaukee rolled through the rest of the period, assuming its largest lead to that point on a 3-pointer by Ilyasova at the buzzer that made it 103-91.